-A tenure-line faculty member may not hold a tenure-line position on the faculty of another higher education institution.
+A tenured or tenure-track faculty member may not hold a tenured or tenure-track position on the faculty of another higher education institution.
 Exceptions to this policy will require the written approval of the provost, following recommendation of the Dean of the Washington College of Law.

-Teaching courses for another college or university at any time requires advance written approval of the ii.
-Outside Consulting

-Dean of the Washington College of Law and the Dean of Faculty.
+Teaching courses for another college or university at any time requires advance written approval of the Dean of the Washington College of Law and the Dean of Faculty.